 Our Social Workers provide emotional and psychological support as well as advice on practical, employment and financial issues.
 They have access to specific grants to help with expenses such as travel and other general costs associated with having treatment.

 Our Clinical Psychologists provide expert psychological support for patients and families when needed, both during and after cancer treatment.
 Your Key Worker will put you in contact with this team if you would like to speak to one of them.

 Our Youth Support Coordinators provide individual and group support, through various activities for all our teenage and young adult patients.
 They provide opportunities to get involved in activities, workshops and projects, both inside and outside of the hospital.
 In addition, they organize social events allowing our patients to meet other young people who have or had cancer to share information and experiences and therefore providing support to one another.

-Jo supports with any aspect of education including schools, colleges, universities and careers.
+A learning mentor supports with any aspect of education including schools, colleges, universities, and careers.
 They can liaise with teachers and tutors to assist in continuing with education whilst undergoing treatment.
 They can help with arranging special consideration for exams and assessed work.
-She can also arrange and provide support to complete exams during hospital admissions.
+They can also arrange and provide support to complete exams during hospital admissions.

 Tel: 0113 3923711

-Jill Doherty is our MDT Coordinator.
-She is the person who makes sure that all of our records are up to date and that meetings, where we discuss each patient with regard to diagnosis, scan reports pathology etc., are held efficiently with all of the information we need.
+This is the person who makes sure that all our records are up to date and that meetings, where we discuss each patient regarding diagnosis, scan reports pathology etc., are held efficiently with all the information we need.